MediaArea/MediaConch/FuncReqReporter.md

 ### Functional Overview

-The Reporter portion of the conformance checker presents human and machine-readable information related to implemenation and policy checks, metadata fixes, and other associated session documentation.
-This information is derived from multiple APIs passed through the PREFORMA core and finally combined and transformed into a desired output.
-Several of these output formats will allow for external software agents to futher process this information.
-Report information can be saved in batches and later consulted and provide a historical context for each file.
+The Reporter portion of the conformance checker presents human and machine-readable information related to implemenation and policy checks, metadata fixes, check statistics, conformance priorities, and other associated session documentation.
+This information is derived from the database and multiple component project APIs, passed through the PREFORMA core and finally combined and transformed into a desired output.
+Several output formats allow for external software agents to futher process this reportage.

+The Reporter may accept a previously-generated PREFORMAXML or other supported output format for collation with other conformance checks.
+Previously-generated PREFORMAXML reports may also be transformedn into additional desired outputs.

 ###Design and Functional Requirements

-- human-readable output formats: PDF, TXT
+- human-readable supported output formats: PDF, TXT
-- machine-readable output formats: XML, JSON
+- machine-readable supported output formats: PREFORMAXML, JSON
-- optional machine-readable output formats: CSV/TSV
+- optional machine-readable supported output formats: CSV/TSV
 - report on implementation checks, policy checks, and metadata fixes
 - report on information concerning preventative measures for non-conformed files
 - option to report verbose bit traces of individual files